Remittance: Somalia

+France

+In 2021, total transfers from France to African countries, according to the World Bank, reached nearly $9 billion.

 History

-Remittances are not a new phenomenon in the world, being a normal concomitant of migration which has always been a part of human history.
-Several European countries, for example Spain, Italy and Ireland were heavily dependent on remittances received from their emigrants during the 19th and 20th centuries.
+Several European countries, for example Spain, Italy, and Ireland were heavily dependent on remittances received from their emigrants during the 19th and 20th centuries.
 In the case of Spain, remittances amounted to 21% of all of its current account income in 1946.

 All of those countries created policies on remittances developed after significant research efforts in the field.
-For instance, Italy was the first country in the world to enact a law to protect remittances in 1901 while Spain was the first country to sign an international treaty (with Argentina in 1960) to lower the cost of the remittances received.
+For instance, Italy was the first country in the world to enact a law to protect remittances in 1901 while Spain was the first country to sign an international treaty with Argentina in 1960 to lower the cost of the remittances received.

+21st century

 Since 2000, remittances have increased sharply worldwide, having almost tripled to $529 billion in 2012.
 In 2012, migrants from India and China alone sent more than $130 billion to their home countries.

 In 2004 the G8 met at the Sea Island Summit and decided to take action to lower the costs for migrant workers who send money back to their friends and families in their country of origin.
-In light of this, various G8 government developmental organizations, such as the UK government's Department for International Development (DFID) and USAID began to look into ways in which the cost of remitting money could be lowered.
+In light of this, various G8 government developmental organizations, such as the UK government's Department for International Development (DFID) and the United States Agency for International Development (USAID) began to look into ways in which the cost of remitting money could be lowered.

 In September 2008, the World Bank established the first international database of remittance prices.
 The Remittance Prices Worldwide Database provides data on sending and receiving remittances for over 200 "country corridors" worldwide.
 The "corridors" examined include remittance flows from 32 major sending countries to 89 receiving countries, which account for more than 60% of total remittances to developing countries.
-The resulting publication of the Remittance Prices Worldwide Database serves four major purposes: benchmarking improvements, allowing comparisons across countries, supporting consumers’ choices, and putting pressure on service providers to improve their services.
+The resulting publication of the Remittance Prices Worldwide Database serves four major purposes: benchmarking improvements, allowing comparisons across countries, supporting consumers' choices, and putting pressure on service providers to improve their services.

 At the July 2009 summit in L'Aquila, Italy, G8 heads of government and states endorsed the objective of reducing the cost of remittance services by five percentage points in five years.
 To drive down costs, the World Bank has begun certifying regional and national databases that use a consistent methodology to compare the cost of sending remittances.

-At the G20 2011 Summit in Cannes, Bill Gates stated that, "If the transaction costs on remittances worldwide were cut from where they are today at around 10% to an average of 5%…it would unlock $15bn a year in poor countries."
+At the G20 2011 Summit in Cannes, Bill Gates stated that, "If the transaction costs on remittances worldwide were cut from where they are today at around 10% to an average of 5% it would unlock $15bn a year in poor countries."
 A number of low-cost online services have emerged with the objective of lowering the cost of money transfers to developing and emerging economies.
 There are also a number of comparison sites when it comes to remittance which breaks down the costs of sending money overseas.

-The World Bank stated that remittance to low- and middle-income countries reached $529 billion in 2018, which was a record high.
+According to the World Bank remittance to low- and middle-income countries reached $529 billion in 2018, which was a record high.